ciernialab/ROIMAPer/README.md

     7. Do you want to select individual slices for each image, or can the first slice be used in each image?

 9. Reference, which regions you want to map to your images.
 A list of available regions will open.
 Enter the value in the "acronym" column, seperated by commas, and press OK.
 The first time new ROIs are used in a new atlas they are created from the reference images, depending on the region this might take a while.
+    1. If you choose, you can select to only save part of these regions.
+To do that, click the corresponding checkmark.
+A second window will pop up.
+Delete all the region acronyms that you do not want to save.
+This can be useful to see all brain regions, but only save some, when you need the context of brain regions for correct placement, but do not want to clutter the output.

 7. Channels: first add any custom channel names to the pop-up (separated by commas), then select which channel in your images belongs to which label.
 Select which of the channels is staining all of your tissue (usually DAPI) as the "control channel".
 If you want to create a result for the control channel, too, check the corresponding chechmark The channel order needs to be consistent between all images.